Branded social media has gone from golden boy to punching bag in the past few years.

 nature of the medium, and how it's changing.
 Social media is inherently a marathon, a

 corner of your eye.
-This limits the incentive for a brand to publish great content
+This limits the incentive for brands to publish great content

 doesn't fit.
 You simply cannot command an audience's full attention with social media